Article Table of Contents

 A secondary layer of textile or leather pants is recommended for superior protection.

-There are also denim pants that have other materials sewn into them giving additional support.
+There are also denim pants with other materials sewn into them, giving additional support.

 Closed toe shoes are a necessity.

 These boots are exactly as the name describes, shoes designed to keep ones feet safe while riding.